Bladieblah/xpdf-python/README.md

 # xpdf-python
-Python wrapper around the pdftotext functionality of xpdf
+Python wrapper around the pdftotext functionality of xpdf.